jarski/LetsMakeMLBoringAgain/README.md

 ![alt text](./JupyterHomepage.png)

 Great!
 You are setup!
+You can find the exercises from notebooks folder.

 Happy coding :nerd_face: